publicissapient-france/xke-vimtastic/README.md

 1. Find all instances of `region` - `:lvim region src/**`
    - Vim will open the first matching file
 2. Type `:lopen` to see the list matches
+   - Close with `:q` after inspecting the matches
 3. Let's start by replacing the function name in all js files
     - Define that we want to search in all .js files `:arg src/**/*.js`
     - Place the cursor on the `findByRegion` function and type `*` to find all matches in file